Beyond-Better/bb/docs/user/guides/windows_guide.md

 2. Check the API logs: `bb logs --api`
 3. Ensure you're running Command Prompt as an administrator for certain operations.
 4. Verify that your Anthropic API key is correctly set in the `.bb/config.yaml` file.
-5. Check certificate status: `bb secure status`
+5. If using TLS, verify status: `bb secure status`
-6. Try re-enabling TLS: `bb secure on`
-7. Verify certificate in Windows trust store:
-   - Press Windows+R
-   - Type `certmgr.msc` and press Enter
-   - Check "Trusted Root Certification Authorities" > "Certificates"

 If problems persist, please create an issue on the [BB GitHub repository](https://github.com/Beyond-Better/bb) with details about the error and steps to reproduce it.